randomicecube/llm-exercise/docs/report.md

 for this report, in order to both gather the examples to translate, as well as to have a concrete way to evaluate the amount of errors/faults in the translated code.

-Moreover, I'll be using the [StarChatAlpha](https://huggingface.co/blog/starcoder) model, an assistant-like extension to StarCoderBase, a model by HuggingFace trained on 80+ languages (including both C and Rust).
-The model was chosen after trying many other models, which either did not have a (free) REST API, refused to work on my machine, or were simply too poor on the tasks at hand (an example of this was Databricks' dolly-v2-3b, which basically seemed to always comment the C code, change the types of the functions to `fn`, and called it a day).
+Moreover, I'll be using the [StarChatBeta](https://huggingface.co/HuggingFaceH4/starchat-beta) model, an assistant-like extension to StarCoderBase, a model by HuggingFace trained on 80+ languages (including both C and Rust).
+I'll be using HuggingFace's inference API.

 ## Sidenote - Experiment

+(TODO, we'll see if I have time)

 Although it wasn't really what was asked, I also found it interesting to see if I could, using a tech-assistant like model, try to make it first explain what the C code is doing, and then ask it to,